We have several different master's programmes with different specializations.

-In this joint programme in the fields of environmental management and geo-information you get at double degree.
+In this programme studying in the fields of environmental management and geo-information, you get at double degree.
 Courses are covering subjects such as remote sensing, GIS, environmental modelling, food security, biodiversity, forestry, ecosystem services, entrepreneurship and natural resource management.
 You will also get familiarity with project management including leadership, negotiation and communication skills.
 Choose your path from four themes:

 - Urban-Rural Interactions

 - Food Security

 Nordic Master in Environmental Changes at Higher Latitudes (EnChil)